qienhuang/F-I-T/docs/core/renormalization_lens.md

 ## 2. Two axes: time evolution vs scale transformation

-A recurring confusion (and a source of over-claiming) is to treat “RG scale” as if it were “time”.
+A recurring confusion (and a source of over-claiming) is to treat â€œRG scaleâ€ as if it were â€œtimeâ€.

 This lens enforces a strict separation: